jzohrab/lute/docs/making_a_release.md

 ## Part 4: release

 * Push the tag to GitHub: `git push origin <new_tag_name>`
-* Attach the lute release zip to the github release.
+* Attach the lute_release.zip and lute_debug.zip to the github release.
 Maybe update the release notes in the GitHub release.